MaxDrljic/JWT-Authentication/README.md

 6. Open Postman and test http://localhost:5000/api/login to generate token.
 Be sure to copy the value(without the semicolons).

-7. In Postman, test another route http://localhost:5000/api/posts and in the Headers section, add `Authorization`, and for the value, add the token value.
+7. In Postman, test another route http://localhost:5000/api/posts and in the Headers section, add `Authorization`, and for the value, add Bearer + token value.
+Example: Bearer testtokenvalue123.
 Click Send.
 In the Body section, the values should be displayed.